charlescodigos/Causes-of-Deaths/README.md

 ## Description

 The code repository is organized into a sequence of scripts that:
--	Download cause-specific mortality data from the Brazilian Ministry of Health's Mortality Information System (SIM).
+(1)	Download cause-specific mortality data from the Brazilian Ministry of Health's Mortality Information System (SIM);
--	Process the raw data and calculate mortality rates using IBGE population estimates and death counts.
+(2)	Process the raw data and calculate mortality rates using IBGE population estimates and death counts;
--	Perform the life expectancy decomposition following the method of Horiuchi, Wilmoth and Pletcher (2008) in R package DemoDecomp by Riffe (2024).
+(3)	Perform life expectancy decomposition following the method of Horiuchi, Wilmoth and Pletcher (2008) in R package DemoDecomp by Riffe (2024);
+(4) Plot table and figures.

 Running the decomposition is computationally intensive and may take **approximately 36 hours** to complete.